abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

   - Permissions: Choose the existing role you created earlier for Lambda.
 - **Add Function Code**: Write the logic code for the Lambda function. to create a task in DynamoDB.
 Here’s a simple.
 [Example](./Lambda%20functions/CreateTask.js)

+# AWS Services for Project Management and Issue Tracking

+## Introduction
+This README provides a step-by-step guide for setting up AWS Lambda functions, API Gateway, and Amazon Cognito for a project management and issue tracking application.

+## Set Up AWS Lambda

+1. **Go to the Lambda Console**:
+   - Access the AWS Management Console and navigate to the Lambda service.

+2. **Click on "Create function."**:
+   - Select the option to create a new function.

+3. **Configure Lambda Function**:
+   - **Function name**: `CreateTask`
+   - **Runtime**: Choose either Node.js or Python, depending on your preference.
+   - **Permissions**: Choose the existing role you created earlier for Lambda.

+4. **Add Function Code**:
+   - Write the logic code for the Lambda function to create a task in DynamoDB.
+Here’s a simple [Example](./Lambda%20functions/CreateTask.js).

+5. **Repeat for Other Functions**:
+   - Create additional Lambda functions for updating, deleting, and retrieving tasks:
+     - `UpdateTask`
+     - `DeleteTask`
+     - `GetTask`

+## Step 5: Create an API Gateway

+1. **Go to the API Gateway Console**:
+   - Access the AWS Management Console and navigate to the API Gateway service.

+2. **Choose "Create API" and select REST API**:
+   - Follow the prompts to create a new REST API.

+3. **Configure API Settings**:
+   - **API name**: `TaskManagementAPI`
+   - Click "Create API."

+4. **Create Resources and Methods**:
+   - Create resources for each functionality (e.g., `/tasks`).
+   - For each resource, create methods (GET, POST, PUT, DELETE) and link them to the corresponding Lambda functions.

+5. **Deploy the API**:
+   - Click on "Deploy API" and create a new stage (e.g., `dev`).

+## Step 6: Set Up Amazon Cognito

+1. **Go to the Cognito Console**:
+   - Access the AWS Management Console and navigate to the Cognito service.

+2. **Choose "Manage User Pools" and click "Create a user pool."**:
+   - Follow the prompts to create a new user pool.

+3. **Configure User Pool**:
+   - **User pool name**: `TaskLinkerUserPool`
+   - Configure attributes (e.g., email, password) based on your needs.

+4. **Set Up App Client**:
+   - Create an app client (e.g., `TaskLinkerApp`) and configure settings.
+   - Note the App client ID and User Pool ID for later use.

+## Conclusion of Phase 1
+By completing these steps, you will have successfully set up the initial infrastructure for your project management and issue tracking application using AWS services.
+This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, and implementing Amazon Cognito for secure user authentication.